Punkin Chunkin Puts Down Roots

 - Hwy 13 to Hwy 40/Redden Rd. and turn east.
 Follow signs to Deer Forrest Rd.
 Turn right and go to Chaplins Chapel Rd., then turn right.
 The Chunk will be straight ahead.

 - Early November.
+May relocate to Dover, Delaware, in 2014.
 (Call to verify)

 - Parking fee separate.